 Some argue that these weapons do not create any problems and the United States should not alter its policy.
 Others, however, argue that the United States should reduce its reliance on these weapons and encourage Russia to do the same.
-Many have also suggested that the United States and Russia expand their efforts to cooperate on ensuring the safe and secure storage and elimination of these weapons, possibly to include negotiating a formal arms control treaty that would limit these weapons and allow for increased transparency in monitoring their deployment and elimination.
+Many have suggested that the United States and Russia expand efforts to cooperate on ensuring the safe and secure storage and elimination of these weapons, possibly by negotiating an arms control treaty that would limit these weapons and allow for increased transparency in monitoring their deployment and elimination.
+The 110th Congress may review some of these proposals.